fruitsaladchan/init.lua/README.md

 ## telescope
 - space + ff for telescope
-- spaace + fg for telescpe grep
+- space + fg for telescpe grep
+- space + fr for recent files

 - control + h/l for moving window ( ie from neovim to filetree)